kbabioch/supplychain/README.md

 It also contains tools to quickly create keyrings, required for verification of signed source files.

+## TOOLS

+### sch-keyring

+This script will extract the OpenPGP key IDs that were used to sign the provided files and will try to retrieve them using public keyservers.
+It minimizes these keys and exports the whole keyring to a file.
+The resulting keyring file can be used to verify all available sources, e.g. within a RPM spec file.

+### sch-https-replace

+This script scans the input for any `http://` URLs, and checks whether the appropriate `https://` URL is also available.
+It replaces these URLs, if applicable.
+Optionally, it can also check whether the returned resource is actually the same.

 ## LICENSE

 [![GNU GPLv3](http://www.gnu.org/graphics/gplv3-127x51.png "GNU GPLv3")](http://www.gnu.org/licenses/gpl.html)